XR2Learn/Enablers-Components-Template/README.md

 In the end it will create a directory with the new project slug in the current directory.

+Name of the Component, following the format: SSL Features Extraction Audio Modality

 # What's inside

 * Fully running service skeleton